orbitalchicken/Roadmap/New.md

 		intel:
 			mouse cursor disappears (switch user with mdmflexiserver, log back in) https://bugs.launchpad.net/ubuntu/+source/xserver-xorg-video-intel/+bug/1568604, "gsettings set org.gnome.settings-daemon.plugins.cursor active false" helps??
 	artwork:
-		login screen, no user selected, username don't show up very well on some of the backgrounds
 		mint-x: The xed editor has the icons in grey using the Mint-X icons so you don’t know if they are disabled or what

 Cinnamon Edition - last processed comment: #676
 -----------------------------------------------
-	When scrolling down in the Menu smoothly, icons/items leave some “traces” behind, if you can call it that Nemo get blank icons after set “Show text in icons” to “Always” or “Local Files Only”.
-	Cinnamon (3.05+sarah) crashed to Fallback while Winetricks was installing an app, Irfanview.
-It was in the procedure where the installer writes launchers to the desktop. mouse motion settings reset themselves after a while? constantly getting a NEMO “thumbnail error” when I open photo directories (no videos) I haven’t visited in a while.
-	Clock takes up about 30-60 seconds to update the hour after waking up the system from sleeping.
-Can we get a signal on wakeup?

 MATE Edition - last processed comment: #356
 -------------------------------------------